xinjiav2/test2/navigation/about.md

 佶 is much more rare, and it is a combaniation of the radical meaning one person and 吉 meaning lucky, overall this word has two meanings, meaning both lucky and healthy.

+Oh and also the other day I romanized my name which is making it easier for english readers to understand.
+Its like Jung-gil Lee when romanized.

+sounds korean

 Yay that part of the thing is done.

 I am intersted into many things, these being video games.
 And video games.
 Did i mention video games?